1pani/1pani.github.io/_posts/2020-03-17-customer-churn.md

 **Note:** - You might be wondering how can I start feature engineering when I don't have the required data to carry on my work.
 Well, you might be right theoretically and it might be true for all the ML Hackathons/Competitions.
 But in real life, first you need to think, discuss what all features might be important and then write specific SQL queries corresponding to each feature and then start working on the fetched data by merging them together.

 - Firstly, I stressed on the fact that I should first know what happens at the ground zero by contacting the sales representative and gather information as to what might be the thought-process of the customers when they interact while onboarding them.
-- Then, I had a discussion with my mentor which led to the conclusion of making of 3-level feature set.
+- Then, I had a discussion with my mentor which led to the conclusion of building a 3-level feature set.
-- Also, the opinions of PM were also considered in making the feature set.
+- Also, the opinions of PM were  considered in making the feature set.

 So, Feature Engineering was broadly classified into -

 - Transaction - related features.
 - Demographic - related features.
 - Corporate - specific features.
-- Click stream - related features**
+- Clickstream - related features**
 - Customer support - related features**
 - Customer Account Balance - related features**